 Holidays are certainly rooted in nostalgia, and if your family is anything like mine, it’s practically sacrilegious to mess with a trite and true recipe that is traditional and looked forward to every year.
 However, it can be fun to put your mad scientist cap on and get creative in the kitchen- all without ruining your favorite foods.
 For example, want to add more veg, boost the volume, and up the antioxidants?
 Swap half of your spuds for steamed cauliflower in your mashed potatoes.
 Seasoned as usual with garlic, some skim milk and (still!) butter, the similar color and creamy texture will fool even the strongest veggie naysayers.

 It’s a holiday!
-Get out of the sweatpants and yoga leggings we have all lived in the past two years and put something on that makes you feel fabulous.
+Get out of the sweatpants and yoga leggings and put something on that makes you feel fabulous.
 When you look good you feel good and when you feel good, you make smarter decisions.
-This means you’re walking into thanksgiving more confident than last year, and probably less likely to overeat if you’re wearing something you feel awesome in.
+This means you’re walking into Thanksgiving more confident than last year, and probably less likely to overeat if you’re wearing something you feel awesome in.

 Be choosey about what gets to go on your plate.
 Before you go all in, scan the table to see all your options.
 A pig in the blanket during appetizers may be worth every bite, but the cornbread… not really.
 Pick your absolute favorite foods to take the VIP spot on your plate.
 Don’t waste the fun of the meal on the other options you feel “ehh” about just because they’re on the table.

-05 Be the generous guest your host will love
+5. Be the generous guest your Thanksgiving host will love

 When you know you’ve had enough of your meal, offer to head the cleanup crew.
 This gets you up from the table and keep your hands busy loading the dishwasher-away from the mindless munching.
 Bonus: If you’re a guest, your host will be super grateful.

 7. Send away your trigger foods